IntelliTect-Samples/EWU-CSCD371-2024-Fall/Docs/Homework-Grading.md

 Our policy is to not accept work turned in after the due date.
 If there are extenuating circumstances, either talk to one of the instructors or send an email to EWU-Instructors@IntelliTect.com as early as possible.
 Exceptions may be made at the instructors discretion on a case-by-case basis.

-If you have questions/comments/concerns about your grade please come talk to one of the instructors.
+If you have questions/comments/concerns about your grade please come email (<EWU-Instructors@IntelliTect.com>) or talk with one of the instructors.